vaharoni/devops/docs/Architecture.md

 # The devops architecture

-## Overivew of the monorepo structure
+## Overview of the monorepo structure

 The main idea is for a single k8s cluster to be able to support multiple projects.
 Each of these projects is expected to have its own git monorepo.
-In the future, the devops project could be extracted out to a private npm package to better support upgrades across repos.

 Each project needs to support multiple applications (e.g. an API and a web app).
 Each of these applications could depend on third party libraries as well as libraries within the monorepo, typically under `libs`.